-Dam Tailwater Fishing: Why the Water Below the Spillway Holds Monster Fish
+Dam Tailwater Fishing – Why the Water Below Holds Monster Fish

 The water below a dam is often the best fishing on the entire river system.
 Cold, oxygenated releases create ideal habitat for trophy fish in places you’d never expect them.